 Dogs can sniff out several different forms of cancer such as ovarian, skin, lung, bowel, prostate and endometrial cancers.
 BioScentDx plans to use canine scent detection as the new cancer-detection tool.
 They want to develop a non-invasive way of screening for cancer and other life-threatening diseases.

-What do dogs do when they smell cancer in humans?
+How do dogs act when they smell cancer in humans?

-When a dog is detecting cancer in humans, there are some tell-tale signs you can read simply from your dog’s body language.
+When a dog is detecting cancer in humans, there are some tell-tale signs you can read simply from your dog’s body language similar to other scent detecting dogs.
 These signs include:

 - Alert expression, ears up